A-Star100/SimplePythonChatBot/README.md

 `set OPENAI_API_KEY="api-key"`

-Make sure to replace "api-key" with the API key you got from OpenAI, which you can obtain [here](https://platform.openai.com/docs/overview), by signing up/logging in and clicking "API key reference", and also make sure to add any ".env" files containing your API key in a ".gitignore" file so that it is not tracked by Git and remains safe if you are forking this repo.
+Make sure to replace "api-key" with the API key you got from OpenAI, which you can obtain [here](https://platform.openai.com/docs/overview), by signing up/logging in and clicking "API key reference", and also make sure to add any ".env" files (that you got after the export) containing your API key in a ".gitignore" file so that it is not tracked by Git and remains safe if you are forking this repo.

 ## Installation
 Before you go, remember that this script doesn't work with versions 1.0 and above of the Python OpenAI library (due to using a no-longer-supported feature), so when installing OpenAI, you must instead use the command: